 This is Rich Higgins.

-I'm joined this afternoon by Philip Haney, uh founding member of the Department of Homeland Security, author of the new book, See Something Say Nothing, a true scholar of the counterterrorism community.
+I'm joined this afternoon by Philip Haney, founding member of the Department of Homeland Security, author of the new book, See Something, Say Nothing, a true scholar of the counterterrorism community.

-Also joining us in studio this afternoon is John Gilliam, former Navy SEAL, uh federal air marshal.
+Also joining us in studio this afternoon is John Gilliam, former Navy SEAL, Federal Air Marshal.

 This is Rich Higgins.

-I am hosting for uh Sean Hannity, who's out on vacation today.
+I am hosting for Sean Hannity, who's out on vacation today.

 I'm also a former government employee, a program manager with the Department of Defense.

-We we want to inject some truth in reality, and the past 24 hours, I think, has given you all a pretty good picture of of where we are in terms of uh our our reality baseline.
+And the past 24 hours, I think, has given you all a pretty good picture of where we are in terms of our reality baseline.

-Uh we're we're adrift here, and and it's really an amazing thing to have the three of us sitting here in studio today.
+And it's really an amazing thing to have the three of us sitting here in the studio today.

 We've got a great guest lineup for you at this pivotal point in American history.